 Discover Sailing Centres

 Discover Sailing Centres are a national network of clubs and commercial centres that offer premium training services to the public.
-Clubs that carry the Discover Sailing Centre Branding and issue Discover Sailing Certificates have achieved a high standard of safety and tuition, as well as a professional approach to management and administration.
+Clubs carrying the Discover Sailing Centre Branding have achieved a high standard of safety and tuition, as well as a professional approach to management and administration, as set in the Australian Sailing Discover Sailing Centre Standards and Guidelines.

-Yachting Queensland and Yachting Australia recognise that the largest challenge to growing club participation is attracting and retaining new members who have had no previous involvement in the sport.
+Australian Sailing recognise that the largest challenge to growing club participation is attracting and retaining new members who have had no previous involvement in the sport.
 This is the largest barrier to genuine club growth, as the pool of people associated with sailing is gradually shrinking.
-With this in mind Yachting Australia has developed Discover Sailing as a nationwide initiative to make the sport more appealing to a wider group of people.
-It has been developed in direct response to the Gemba report, which for the first time incorporated extensive professional market research into the perception of sailing by sailors and non-sailors.
+With this in mind, Australian Sailing has developed Discover Sailing as a nationwide initiative to make the sport more appealing to a wider group of people.
+It has been developed in direct response to the Gemba report, which for the first time incorporated extensive professional market research into the perception of sailing.
 You can find more information on the Gemba report here.

 For more information on Discover Sailing Centres please contact: